The Difference Between Fairmined Gold and Recycled Gold

 Recycled Gold

-Environmental Responsibility: Fairmined gold mines are required to follow environmental best practices.
-This includes the use of sustainable mining techniques, the safe disposal of waste, and the rehabilitation of mining sites
+Fairmined certification requires gold mines to follow environmental sustainability practices.
+This includes mitigation of CO2 emissions, the use of sustainable mining techniques, the safe disposal of waste and chemicals, and the rehabilitation of mining sites.

-Energy Conservation: The process of recycling gold uses much less energy compared to mining new gold from the ground.
-This energy conservation contributes to reducing the overall carbon footprint
+Energy Conservation: The process of recycling gold uses much less energy and contributes to reducing overall carbon emissions.

 Photo credit: ARM/Fairmined gold.